Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Name: John Doe

-Contact Information: Contact number and email address.
-LinkedIn profile
+Contact Information: Number, email address, LinkedIn profile

 Education:

-- Master of Science degree in marketing XYZ University, Graduated May 2021.
+- BA in Business Administration XYZ University, Graduated May 2021.

-- Relevant coursework: Market Research, Data Analysis, Consumer Behavior
+- Relevant courses: Market Research, Data Analysis, Consumer Behavior

 Experience:

-- Internship, ABC Marketing Firm, Summer 2020
+- Intern, ABC Marketing Firm, Summer 2020

-- Assisted with market analysis and research for clients of various kinds
+- Assisted with market research and data analysis for various clients

-- Developed strong skills developed in Excel and PowerPoint
+- The skills acquired are strong of Excel and PowerPoint

 - Volunteer, DEF Nonprofit, 2018-2020

-- Develop strong teamwork and interpersonal skills
+- Develop strong teamwork and interpersonal abilities

 Skills: